-(9) Scenes of these principles include a man holding a newspaper reading "Bombing...horror" while putting children to bed and a family about to eat an enormous turkey.
+(14) Louis Kahn's public park design named for this set of principles was finally built in 2012.
+Scenes of these principles include a man holding a newspaper reading "Bombing...horror" while putting children to bed and a family about to eat an enormous turkey.
 This group of principles were given as the reason for continued aid to Britain in the 1941 State of the Union address.
-For the point, name this set of ideals outlined by Franklin Roosevelt made up of speech, worship, the lack of want, and the lack of fear.
+For the point, name this set of ideals outlined by Franklin Roosevelt made up of speech, worship, and the lack of want and fear.